adam-beckett-1999/Semaphore-Discord-Bot/README.md

   run_once: true
 ```

-The custom_id would match with the button interaction function, so that when the button is pressed, it calls the webhook URL configured via environment variable that matches with it, triggering the playbook in Semaphore.
+The custom_id would match with the button interaction function, so that when the button is pressed, it calls the webhook URL configured via environment variable that matches with it, triggering the playbook in Semaphore (FastAPI endpoint).
+For the discord.py bot, use the `/webhooks` command to bring up interactive playbook buttons.

 ## Contributing